angelol/privEOS/development/DOCKER_TROUBLESHOOTING.md

 ```

 Solution:
-Execute the `/eos/eosio_build.sh` script directly in container.
+Execute the `/eos/eosio_build.sh -s EOS` script directly in container.
+Take care to use the `EOS` symbol.